libreim/blog/_posts/2015-07-27-an-indepth-look-at-ruby.md

 Enumerable methods can also be called on them.
 This means Enumerators can be chained, which is useful to modify the way we act on collections without implementing new methods.
-For example, if we wanted to enumerate an array of items starting from the back and grouping them according to index modulo 3, we would write something like the following:
+For example, if we wanted to enumerate an array of items starting from the back and grouping them according to their index modulo 3, we would write something like the following:

 ~~~ruby